Happy (Fargo): Plot

 As months pass in 1951, the war between Cannon Limited and the Fadda Family escalates, resulting in many deaths.
 Hoping to rehabilitate himself, Odis (Jack Huston) arrests Josto (Jason Schwartzman), Gaetano (Salvatore Esposito) and some of his henchmen.

 Loy (Chris Rock) meets with his brother-in-law, the rural mobster Lionel "Happy" Halloway.
 Happy is reluctant to help due to Loy previously beating Leon Bittle (Jeremie Harris) but agrees to cooperate after learning of Satchel's supposed murder.
 Josto attempts to blackmail Odis, but Odis is not alarmed in the slightest.
 With New York putting pressure in ending the war, Josto decides to orchestrate a scheme where he can get Loy killed.
 While talking with Dibrell (Anji White), Ethelrida (E'myri Crutchfield) learns that the ghost of a slave owner named Theodore Roach has pursued Zelmare, but now seems interested in Ethelrida.
 She is also confronted by Oraetta (Jessie Buckley) about the stolen ring but threatens to call the police on the evidence she found.

 Josto convinces Happy and Leon to betray Loy, promising to make them the new bosses of the Cannon Limited.
 Loy learns of this and ponders how he must respond, feeling lost as the war is not on his favor.
 That night, Odis arrives at his apartment to find it ransacked.
 He tries to flee, but Josto and Gaetano corner him in his car.
 With nowhere to go and struggling with his OCD, Odis accepts his fate, allowing Gaetano to kill him by a gunshot.
 As Gaetano leaves his car, he trips and accidentally discharges the gun through his head, killing himself and forcing Josto to flee the scene.
 Meanwhile, Satchel (Rodney L. Jones II) keeps traveling on the road with his dog, Rabbit, threatening two men in a car who insult him.

 Oraetta enters the Smutny residence, intending to kill a sleeping Ethelrida with a syringe.
 However, she is shocked when the ghost of Theodore Roach appears, scaring her and forcing her to go back to her house.
 There, police officers have arrived to arrest her for poisoning Dr. Harvard.
 Ethelrida meets with Loy, claiming she can help end the war if her family debt is settled.
-She gives him Donatello's ring, along with evidence of Oraetta's killing.
+After commenting on the painting in his office, a copy of Summary Execution under the Moorish Kings of Granada by Henri Regnault, she gives him Donatello's ring, along with evidence of Oraetta's killing.